From 'Almost Famous' to definitely famous, Billy Crudup is enjoying his new TV roles

 The character himself, the way that I saw him, was as an unapologetic capitalist, and somebody who was very capable of reading a room and understanding where ... the power was in the social structure and doing the best that he could to ascend in whatever way he could in that moment.
 Everything is transactional for him.
 He's always thinking of upward mobility.
 He's always thinking of magnificent problem solving.
 He's a sort of fabulist in that way.
 And he hadn't yet experienced a kind of failure, professional failure, to give him the humility to calm down.
 So he's unbridled by his enthusiasm for being able to solve the world.
 And there is an incredible joy playing that character, when I have enough time to prepare so I'm not stumbling over the words — because he doesn't stumble and he gets through those paragraphs in a single breath.

-Audio interview produced and edited by: Lauren Krenzel and Theo Chaloner.
-Audio interview adapted for NPR.org by: Bridget Bentz and Molly Seavy-Nesper.
+Audio interview produced and edited by: Lauren Krenzel and Thea Chaloner.
+Audio interview adapted for NPR.org by: Bridget Bentz, Molly Seavy-Nesper and Beth Novey.

 Copyright 2023 Fresh Air.
 To see more, visit Fresh Air.